kyoukomelk/omoidasu/README.md

-# Omoidasu (M3 Sync Hub)
+# Omoidasu

-Omoidasu is a personal information management suite built on the Material 3 design system.
-It consolidates calendars, contacts, and notes into a unified, local-first dashboard.
+Omoidasu is a personal information management suite It consolidates calendars, contacts, and notes into a unified, local-first dashboard.
 The application features multi-account isolation, offline-first persistence, server-side scoping, and WebDAV synchronization.

 ---